Felix Randal

 “Sandal” rhymes with “Randal.”

 And do you see that drayhorse’s sandal which Felix mended flashing brightly in the life-giving sun?
-Do you hear it ring-out when the living drayhorse clops — that bright and battering sandal that Felix mended, child Felix, Felix Randal?
+Do you hear it ring-out when the living drayhorse clops — the bright and battering sandal that Felix mended, child Felix, Felix Randal?

 This I know.